dougeby/IntuneDocs/intune/common-scenarios.md

 Most enterprise mobility strategies begin with a plan to enable secure access to email for employees with mobile devices that connect to the Internet.
 Many organizations still have on-premises data and application servers, such as Microsoft Exchange, that are hosted on their corporate network.

 Intune and Microsoft Enterprise Mobility + Security (EMS) provide a uniquely integrated [conditional access solution](conditional-access.md) for Exchange Server, which ensures that no mobile app can access email until that device is enrolled with Intune.
-You can do this all without deploying another gateway machine to the edge of your corporate network.
+You can implement this type of email access without deploying another gateway machine to the edge of your corporate network.

 Intune also supports enabling access to mobile apps that require secure access to on-premises data, such as line-of-business app servers.
-This is typically done using [Intune-managed certificates](certificates-configure.md) for access control, combined with a standard VPN gateway or proxy in the perimeter such as Microsoft Azure Active Directory Application Proxy.
+This type of access is typically done using [Intune-managed certificates](certificates-configure.md) for access control, combined with a standard VPN gateway or proxy in the perimeter such as Microsoft Azure Active Directory Application Proxy.

 In these cases, the only way to access corporate data is to enroll the device into management.
 Once the devices are enrolled, the management system ensures that they are compliant with your policies before they can access corporate data.
 Additionally, Intune’s [App Wrapping Tool and App SDK](apps-prepare-mobile-application-management.md) can help contain the accessed data within your line-of-business app, so that it can’t pass corporate data to consumer apps or services.